Izenda7Series/LanguagePacks/README.md

 <script type="text/javascript" src="/languages/Izenda.texts.zh-TW.js"></script>
 </body>
 ```
+#### Important Note for Arabic and French (Canadian)
+:warning: If you are using version 1.25.3 or earlier, and would like to use Arabic or French (Canadian) there are a few additional steps to take.
+These versions of Izenda include Arabic and French (Canadian) references that need to be removed.
+- Open izenda_locales.js and rename the following as show below (any arbitrary value will do): </br>
+"fr-CA" -> "fr-CA-legacy" </br>
+"ar" -> "ar-legacy" </br>

 ### Updating the database
 :warning: As best practice, we always recommend backing up your data before any schema/data changes.